 Cornelius Castoriadis, who had been in the Greek Trotskyist movement from 1942 to 1945, developed a critique of the Stalinist USSR as a system of class exploitation (which he at first called bureaucratic-collectivist, and then state-capitalist), with quarter-anarchist political conclusions; but he did that from within the French Trotskyist movement, after moving to France in December 1945, and all his subsequent political activity was in France.
 In Greece itself, Agis Stinas developed a similar view, and organised a small group linked with Castoriadis’s “Socialisme ou Barbarie” in France.
 Like the French group, it faded away in the 1960s.
 As far as I know, no Trotskyist in Greece identified more closely with the more developed “Third Camp” views of Max Shachtman, Hal Draper, and others.

 In some European countries, such as France, extrapolations of Pablo’s perspective into a tactic of having the Trotskyists try to join the still very tightly-controlled mass Communist Parties as secret factions rallied many Trotskyists to the side of Cannon.
-As far as I know, no similar tactic was proposed in Greece, where the Stalinists, though still a major force in the working class, were themselves illegal (though with a tolerated legal “front”).
+In Greece, the Stalinist KKE, though still a major force in the working class, was itself illegal.
+The Trotskyists' "entry work" was in EDA, the tolerated "legal front" of the KKE, which by all accounts was much broader and looser than a Stalinist party, and not entirely under KKE control.

-Within KDKE/OKDE, Christos Anastasiades broadly sympathised with Pablo, and Loukas Karliaftis with Cannon.
+Within KDKE/OKDE, Christos Anastasiades broadly sympathised with Pablo and then Mandel, and Loukas Karliaftis with Cannon and Healy.
 In 1958, they split.
-In 1964 Karliaftis’s group rallied to the “International Committee”, which was now led by Gerry Healy and Pierre Lambert, since Cannon and his comrades were moving towards reunification with the strand which had been led by Pablo and was now led by Ernest Mandel.
+In 1964 Karliaftis’s group rallied to the “International Committee”, which was now led by Gerry Healy and Pierre Lambert, since Cannon and his comrades had reunified in 1963 with the strand which had been led by Pablo and was now led by Ernest Mandel.

 By the 1960s, Greece was becoming a majority-urban society.